Symmetric Central Configurations in the Concave 4-Body Problem with Two Pairs of Equal Masses: Introduction

 \begin{theo} Suppose that the concave kite central configurations possess two pairs of equal masses, with $m_1=m_2=1$ on the base and $m_3=m_4=m>0$ on the symmetry axis.
 Then \begin{enumerate} \item there are precisely two types of concave kite central configurations if $m\in (0,m_0)$; \item there is only one if $m=m_0$; \item there is no such kite central configuration if $m>m_0$, \end{enumerate} where $m_0\approx1.002713329037083$.

-Furthermore, if $m=0$ is admissible, there are exactly two types of central configurations.
+Furthermore, if $m=0$ is admissible, there are exactly two types of concave kite central configurations.
 In both, $m_1,m_2$ and $m_4$ form an equilateral triangle convex hull, and $m_3$ is located either on the midpoint of $m_1$ and $m_2$, or it coincides with $m_4$. \end{theo}

-Our results improve and extend those of Martha and Llibre \cite{martha2013} for the same concave kite shape.
-While their study assumed the mass ratio $0<m<1$, we demonstrate that the configuration can be continued to $m=m_0>1$ and $m=0$.
-Similar discussion can be found in \cites{xie2012,sun2025} for the convex cases with two pairs of equal masses, i.e., the isosceles trapezoid and the rhombus central configurations, and in both cases, the mass ratio ranges in $[0,1]$ by normalizing the larger pair of masses to be 1.
+Our results improve and extend those of Alvarez-Ram\'irez and Llibre \cite{martha2013} for the same concave kite shape.
+While their study assumed $0<m<1$, we demonstrate that the configuration can be extended to $m=m_0>1$ and $m=0$.
+Similar discussions can be found in \cites{xie2012,sun2025} for the convex cases with two pairs of equal masses, i.e., the isosceles trapezoid and the rhombus central configurations, and in both cases, the mass ratio ranges in $[0,1]$ by normalizing the larger pair of masses to be 1.

 Our study further examines the bifurcations of the concave configurations with two pairs of equal masses.
-In contrast to the analysis in \cite{rusu2016}, Theorem \ref{theo2} establishes the critical threshold $m_0$ beyond which the bifurcation branch ceases to continue.
+In \cite{rusu2016}, by using the Krawczyk method, Rusu and Santoprete studied the bifurcations of this type, rigorously proved the existence of the bifurcations, and classified them.
+In contrast to the analysis in their paper, Theorem \ref{theo2} establishes the critical threshold $m_0$ beyond which the bifurcation branch ceases to continue.
 We also demonstrate that the unique solution at $m=m_0$ represents the only fold bifurcation point in this symmetric subspace, differing from the bifurcation structure in the entire planar configuration space of the 4-body problem.
-Building on the results from \cites{rusu2016,corbera2014}, as well as our study, we can establish a complete bifurcation picture for concave central configurations with two pairs of equal masses when the symmetry axis is fixed.
+Building on the results from \cites{corbera2014,rusu2016}, as well as our study, we can establish a complete bifurcation picture for concave central configurations with two pairs of equal masses when the symmetry axis is fixed.
 The complete picture is illustrated in Figure \ref{bifurcation2}, with the corresponding numerical examples in Table \ref{values}.
 As the mass parameter $m$ increases from $0$ to $\infty$, symmetric solutions emerge in pairs.
 When $m$ passes through a pitchfork bifurcation point at $\tilde m_\ast\approx0.992299447752385$, pairs of asymmetric solutions appear.
 Finally, when $m$ reaches $m_0$, the two symmetric solutions coalesce and then vanish for $m>m_0$, leaving the asymmetric solutions as the only remaining ones.